 - Demonstrate specific strategies for trauma informed FASD lens

 - Appreciate that data collection is important to identify the baseline level of problem behaviour or a target skill, and determine the impact of an intervention.
 Demonstrate the ability to observe and analyze events.
-Participants will be objectively define behaviour, determine relevant setting events, antecedents, and consequences, and target the function of the behaviour.
+Participants will be expected to objectively define behaviour, determine relevant setting events, antecedents, and consequences, and identify the function of the behaviour.

 Grading System: Letter Grades